 - Storing Tips: This Instant Pot Clam Chowder will last for 5 days in the fridge when stored in air tight containers.

-- Freezing Tips: I would recommend freezing this Cream based Chowder because dairy always has a chance of curdling or separating.
+- Freezing Tips: I would NOT recommend freezing this Cream based Chowder because dairy always has a chance of curdling or separating.

 - Re-heating Tips: The Clam Chowder thickens further when stored in the fridge.
 Re-heat it over medium low heat on the stove-top or in the microwave oven.
 You may add splashes of cream or milk while re-heating the soup.